 The Fletcher School, established in 1933 as the first exclusively graduate school of international affairs in the United States, seeks outstanding candidates for a full-time faculty position in International Business/International Management with a core interest in Leadership/Organizational Design/Governance and Strategic Management of Organizations.
 The ideal candidate will have research, teaching, and practical experience.
 We prefer a candidate whose research and teaching interests span international organizations in the private, public and social sectors, and /or in key emerging market regions, such as Africa and Asia.
 This is a position at the rank of Associate or Assistant Professor, beginning in September 2016.
 The successful candidate will be responsible for teaching, research, and supervising graduate student research, and will contribute to various faculty service responsibilities at The Fletcher School as well as in its intellectual community.

-Review of applications will begin by April 1, 2015 and will continue until the position is filled.
-Applicants should send a curriculum vita, any supporting materials including representative publications, and three letters of reference to: http://apply.interfolio.com/28802
+A Ph.D. or its equivalent is required along with a record of scholarly publication appropriate for rank of appointment.
+Review of applications will begin December 15, 2015 and continue until the position is filled.
+Applicants should send a cover letter, curriculum vitae, any supporting materials, including at least two relevant research publications and/or working papers and 3 letters of reference.

-The Fletcher School is an Equal Opportunity/Affirmative Action employer and the administration, faculty, and student body are committed to attracting talented candidates from groups presently underrepresented on campus.
+The Fletcher School is an Affirmative Action/Equal Opportunity employer, and the administration, faculty and student body are committed to attracting talented candidates from groups presently underrepresented on campus.